ynput/ayon-documentation/website/docs/addon_usd_artist_contribution_workflow.md

 ---

 :::info TODO
+- How to define or customize the layer strength
 - Explain publisher UI asset contribution attributes to avoid confusion.
 - Explain general shot workflow in Maya
 - Explain Rig -> Animation workflow to publish animations for shot workflows.